rmaacario/Multinomial-Naive-Bayes-for-Classification-of-English-Spatial-and-Non-spatial-Prepositions/README.md

 **Abstract:**

-Spatial language is part of everyday life and, therefore, very common in writing.
-With the exponential increase in the number of textual data on the internet, there has been a lot of demand for the development of machine learning methods to interpret prepositional spatial relations (Radke et al., 2019).
-In this article, we propose our first trial to build a Multinomial Naive Bayes to tackle the problem.
-To train and test our model to classify sentences into SPATIAL or NON-SPATIAL, we used a small dataset of examples containing spatial prepositions from grammar websites.
-The results seem promising although both our corpus and our classifier’s accuracy can still be improved.
+This paper addresses the challenge of interpreting prepositional spatial relations in textual data using machine learning methods.
+Specifically, we propose using Multinomial Naive Bayes to classify sentences into spatial or non-spatial categories.
+We trained and tested our model on a small dataset of spatial prepositions extracted from grammar websites.
+While the results are positive, there is still room for improvement in both the dataset and the classifier's accuracy.
+The study demonstrates the potential of using Natural Language Processing techniques for spatial language analysis.

 **Keywords**: Multinomial Naive Bayes; Spatial Prepositions; Natural Language Processing.